 Just like your car needs regular oil changes and tune-ups, industrial equipment and machinery also require periodic maintenance and service to ensure peak performance.
 With machine vision and advanced learning, predictive maintenance becomes possible.
 For example, the technology utilizes sensors to collect data on machinery and components, identifying vulnerabilities or taking corrective action before a catastrophic breakdown occurs.

-Industrial vision systems can inspect objects for defects and imperfections, including surface defects, faulty packaging, and malformed parts.
+Vision inspection systems can inspect objects for defects and imperfections, including using AI for surface defects, faulty packaging, and malformed parts.
 Machine vision improves the accuracy and efficiency of the inspection process, and the technology frequently locates flaws that a human would otherwise miss.
 Furthermore, vision systems with high-resolution cameras can inspect physical details on objects too small for the naked eye to see, reducing scrap and ensuring proper quality control.

 Scanning, reading, and processing barcodes is another tedious, repetitive, and error-prone task integral to modern-day manufacturing and commerce.
 Even with a barcode scanner, a human employee with a scanner is no match for the speed, accuracy, and scale of machinery using vision systems.